luatnd/sol-simple-swap/README.md

 solana-test-validator

 # rebuild and deploy program IF needed (in terminal tab 2)
+# This actually rebuild and redeploy the program
 yarn redeploy-program move-token

 # run test (in terminal tab 2)